gregmsanderson/fly-live-beats/docs/12-compare-pricing.md

 Without any commitment you only have access to community support.
 There are forums such as [https://repost.aws/](https://repost.aws/) where you can find the answer to many questions.

 Premium support [starts at $29 a month](https://aws.amazon.com/premiumsupport/plans/).

+## AWS vs Fly.io

+The total cost of running this app on Fly.io is ... $0.
+Which is hard to believe.
+For that I can run 3 VMs with 3 1GB volumes.
+There is no cost for global routing, load balancing, or images.

+Excluding the free tiers, well running its 3 VMs (2 for the app, and 1 for the database) would cost ($1.94 \* 3) = $5.82 a month on Fly.io.
+That is cheaper than running a single container on ECS Fargate.
+The cost of running the _smallest_ container on ECS Fargate is $10.36235 a month.
+That does come with 512MB, compared to 256MB on Fly.io, however even if we halve the cost (not correct since the RAM is a smaller part of the cost, but still), that would _still_ be $10.36235/2 = $5.181175.
+That is the cost of running three VMs on Fly.io for the cost of running one on AWS.

+Yes, compute costs on AWS can be reduced.
+On ECS you _can_ use EC2 as the capacity provider, instead of Fargate.
+You _can_ use spot capacity on Fargate if your app is interrupt-tolerant.
+However then you have to manage the capacity or deal with making your app interrupt-tolerant.

 So ... [in conclusion](/docs/13-in-conclusion.md)